bespinian/serverless-workshop/README.md

 ### Test your AWS login

 Last but not least, you will of course also need access to AWS.
-You have received an AWS Account ID, an IAM user name and a password from the trainers.
-Please navigate to <https://console.aws.amazon.com/>, choose "IAM user", and enter the Account ID and then your credentials.
+You have received an AWS Account ID, an IAM user name and a password from the trainers. navigate to <https://console.aws.amazon.com/>, choose "IAM user", and enter the Account ID and then your credentials.
 This logs you into the console.
 From there you should be able to reach the service `Lambda`.

 ### Optional: Install the AWS CLI

 #### Installation

-If you want to also work on some of the optional extra topics of this course, you need to install the AWS CLI on your machine.
-Please follow the [AWS CLI installation instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and choose the installation method best suited for your operating system.
+If you want to also work on some of the optional extra topics of this course, you need to install the AWS CLI on your machine. follow the [AWS CLI installation instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and choose the installation method best suited for your operating system.

 #### Authentication